BruceEckel/ThinkingInPython/Markdown/21_Factory.md

-Of course, the above scaffolding of `Obstacle`, `Character` and `GameElementFactory` (which was translated from the Java version of this example) is unnecessary - it's only required for languages that have static type checking.
+Of course, the above scaffolding of `Obstacle`, `Character` and `GameElementFactory` (which was translated from the Java version of this example) is unnecessary---it's only required for languages that have static type checking.
 As long as the concrete Python classes follow the form of the required classes, we don't need any base classes: